 In retrospect, this made total sense.
 The granddaughter of food and herb specialists in Iran, Dr. Demehri grew up within nature, eating whole foods, growing plants, and being strong and vibrant.
 Then, she moved to Australia and into the reigning Western medical culture—one of fear, prescription drugs, detrimental diets, and symptomatic Band-Aids.

 Since 2007, Dr. Demehri has been helping patients with their health problems.
 Practicing as a licensed board-certified Naturopathic Medical Doctor specializing in integrative, functional medicine for women, she finds the root cause for hormonal imbalances, thyroid disorders, stress, weight or digestive issues, fatigue, depression and anxiety.
-As faculty of University of California Irvine, she sees patients at the Susan Samueli Centre for Integrative Medicine or in her Ladera Ranch office in California.
+As faculty of University of California Irvine, she sees patients at the Susan Samueli Integrative Health Institute or in her Ladera Ranch office in California.

 Above all, Dr. Demehri lives to nurture.
 “Because I was sick and my children have experienced sickness, I have come to learn the importance of the role women play in health—for themselves, for their families, and for the world.
 Also, I’ve learned how our foundation of health starts in utero—or even prior to conception,” she says.
 “The healthier people are, the more they can live a meaningful, soulful life.”

 Featured in publications such as Women’s Health, Now Magazine, Weight Wise Expo, and Vitality, her patients praise her as “a rare doctor who is extremely smart and is willing to give you her arm if you ask for it”, and “a rare combination of compassion and intelligence who listens deeply and has solutions.”
 When she’s not helping patients find their own lifelong wellness, you can find Dr. Demehri studying yoga, cooking for her family of four, or teaching—and dancing—at the local Zumba studio.